FAQs – Student Life

 Some activities can be supervised through the use of fitness tracking apps (e.g. hiking, walking, outdoor cycling, outdoor running).
 Only 5-7 hours can be supervised by family members.
 All other supervision requests must be approved by the teacher.

 PE 10 requires a CPR/heart saving course, offered twice a year by VVS.
 PE 20 and 30 has a 10 hour volunteer commitment promoting physical activity.

 *Due to recent changes in supervision options, guardian supervision will be accepted for all dimensions.
 For grade 10 students, the CPR requirement will be excluded.

 When you get to the course selection page of the application, you can find Physical Education 10/20/30 under the subject/department “Senior High Personal Development”.

 Can I get any in-person help?

-To find out your teacher or academic counsellor’s campus location and contact information, please visit Our Staff page.
+To find out your teacher or academic counsellor’s contact information, please visit our staff page.

 Do students have a spring or fall break?

 Vista Virtual School courses operate year-round through distance learning, so there is no officially designated spring or fall break.
-Campuses are closed for winter break and statutory holidays.
+Our campus is closed for winter break and statutory holidays.